 Some pressure sensors are equipped with an extra switch which closes at the moment correct pressure is build up by the pump.
 This can be used by a light on the instrument panel indicating oil pressure in addition to a proper pressure indicator.
 The indicator shown to the right has two connections, one for the indicator and the other for the light.
 This is the preferred model.

-A screen is used in the sump to act as a coarse filter and a screw-on type external oil filter is used as the main filter.
-This filter sometimes contains a pressure relieve valve to let oil through should the filter become clogged and this valve makes sure that the oil keeps flowing, without filtration.
+In the sump a screen is used to act as a coarse filter and a screw-on type external oil filter is used as the main fine filter.
+This filter sometimes contains a pressure relieve valve (Rotax) to let oil through should the filter become clogged and this valve makes sure that the oil keeps flowing, without filtration.

-A radiator type cooler, is basically an air/oil heat exchanger.
-Outside air is led through the cooler and the cool air picks up the heat from the tubes and fins in the cooler.
+A radiator type cooler, it is basically an air/oil heat exchanger.
+Outside air is fed through the cooler and the cool air picks up the heat from the tubes and fins in the cooler.
 These items can be equiped with an thermostat with bypass valve should the cooler become blocked for some reason.

 Those models equipped with a thermostat (either internally or as add-on) keep the oil on a preset temperature, regardless of the outside air temperature, which really helps getting the engine to operating temperature that much sooner after a cold start.
 Prolonging engine life.